xpepper/kata-fizzbuzz-java/README.md

 ## Machen

 - introduce a template method to enforce the applicability of the rule before applying it
+- `SumRule` should have a list of rules to sum
 - packages for rules